Forming leaders engaged in learning, faith, justice, and service for life

 • 89% of traditional undergraduates living on campus

 Spring Hill College has participated in intercollegiate athletics since 1889 when the baseball team first took to the diamond.
-The Badgers currently have 16 teams that compete within NCAA Division II and the Southern Intercollegiate Athletic Conference (SIAC) or the Gulf South Conference (GSC).
+The Badgers currently have 16 teams that compete in NCAA Division II and the Southern Intercollegiate Athletic Conference (SIAC) or the Gulf South Conference (GSC).
 Since 1979, SHC has produced 61 NAIA All-Americans and 180 Daktronics-NAIA Scholar Athletes.
-In the 2015–2016 seasons, the Badgers listed 102 Academic All-Conference honorees on their rosters.

-• Intramural sports: sand volleyball, softball, flag football, 5-on-5 basketball, soccer, and Ultimate Frisbee; 40% student participation
+• Intramural sports: Five-on-five basketball, flag football, sand volleyball, soccer, softball, Ultimate Frisbee; 40% student participation